scholz-lab/GlowTracker/docs/build_your_own.md

 ## Lightpath - hardware only <a name="lightpath"></a>

 ### Hardware
-In this section you will add the lightpath to the stages.
+In this section, you will add the lightpath to the stages.
 We will first assemble the structure and add the filters and dichroics in the next step.

 Note: If you order the lenses we suggest, they come pre-mounted.
 However, in case you are using lenses you already have you need to mount them in a short (10 mm) lens tube using a retaining ring.
 Refer to the lightpath diagram and the photos for correct lens orientation.